quattor/configuration-modules-core/docs/metaconfig/index.md

 ### CONFIGURATION MODULES

-The following formats my be rendered:
+The following formats can be rendered via `CAF::TextRender`:

 - general